Corruption remains endemic to Kenya’s public sector, scandals that have been exposed, however, have not ended the vice as a result of impunity.

 Consequently, they recommended that in prioritizing sustainable economic development and the rule of law, “… prioritize sectors with the potential to attract foreign direct investment, create jobs and grow exports, and actions supporting the rule of law, including the fight against corruption.”

-President Uhuru Kenyatta in2015 declared corruption a threat to National Security.
+President Uhuru Kenyatta in 2015 declared corruption a threat to National Security.

 “I believe that corruption is a standing threat to our national security,” President Uhuru Kenyatta said in televised remarks.
 “The bribe accepted by an official can lead to successful terrorist attacks that kill Kenyans.
 It can let a criminal off the hook for them to return to crime and harm Kenyans.”

-Currently, in the wake of the Covid-19 pandemic, the human cost of corruption remains largely huge.
+In the wake of the Covid-19 pandemic, the human cost of corruption remains largely huge.
 Those allegedly accused, continue to enjoy lives of luxury at the expense of people living in grinding poverty.

 In April 2020, a leaked memo showed that Ksh1.3 billion part of the Ksh 1 billion from the World Bank to Carter for emergency response was spent on leasing ambulances, Ksh4 million for tea and snacks, and Ksh2 million on airtime.